 Password sharing

 There are two ways to share passwords within Enpass password manager.
-If you prefer to share passwords individually, you can share them with the intended recipient through a pre-shared key called a PSK.
+If you prefer to share passwords individually, you can share them with the intended recipient through a pre-shared key (PSK).
 To share the entire vault, you must either connect the vault to a cloud service or link all of your family's devices together on your local Wi-Fi network.

-For the next step to receive the data entry, the instructions on the website note for the receiver to log into their own Enpass app, copy the provided link from the sender, tap + to add an item, and paste the PSK on the Add item from clipboard selection.
+The receiver will need to log in to their own Enpass app, copy the provided link from the sender, tap + to add an item, and paste the PSK on the Add item from clipboard selection.
+From our experience, this is a lot more tedious compared to other password managers, which usually will just generate a link or let you send an email with the item.

 An easier option would be to set up your subscription on the family plan, which allows up to six members of your family to access all the password data.
 The main user can add and remove members through the Enpass Family Admin Console and share a family vault through either Wi-Fi or a cloud service.